Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Introduction

 \section{Introduction}

-As acquisition devices become more precise and computational power continues to grow, modern datasets, acquired or simulated, are becoming increasingly detailed and complex.
-Such rising complexity poses a challenge for interactive exploration, making data analysis and interpretation more difficult for end users.
-This has motivated the development of intermediary representations which summarize the data in a concise and informative manner.
+\IEEEPARstart{A}{cquisition} devices \revisionTVCG{are becoming} more precise and computational power continues to grow, \revisionTVCG{making} modern datasets, acquired or simulated, increasingly detailed and complex. \revisionTVCG{This} poses a challenge for interactive exploration, making data analysis and interpretation more difficult for end users \revisionTVCG{and} has motivated the development of intermediary representations which summarize the data in a concise and informative manner.
 In that direction, Topological Data Analysis (TDA) methods \cite{edelsbrunner09, zomorodianBook} have been proven useful, such as in the visualization community \cite{heine16}, by providing representations that extract the features of interest within the data while having memory storage requirements orders of magnitude lower than the data themselves.
 Such methods have been successfully applied to several domains \cite{heine16}\revision{, for example in} turbulent combustion \cite{laney_vis06, bremer_tvcg11, gyulassy_ev14}, material sciences \cite{gyulassy_vis07, gyulassy_vis15, favelier16}, nuclear energy \cite{beiNuclear16}, fluid dynamics \cite{kasten_tvcg11, nauleau_ldav22}, bioimaging \cite{carr04, topoAngler, beiBrain18}, quantum chemistry \cite{chemistry_vis14, harshChemistry, Malgorzata19} or astrophysics \cite{sousbie11, shivashankar2016felix}.
 Popular instances in the visualization community of representations studied in TDA include the persistence diagram (\autoref{fig_tas}, top insets) \cite{dipha, edelsbrunner09, edelsbrunner02, guillou_tvcg23} and the merge tree (\autoref{fig_tas}, middle insets) \cite{carr00, carr04, bremer_tvcg11, topoAngler}.